Apulian cuisine: Bread

 Bread is a very important part of the Apulian diet.
-The vast majority of wheat cultivated in Puglia is durum wheat, with minimal production of common wheat.
+The vast majority of wheat cultivated in Apulia is durum wheat, with minimal production of common wheat.
 For this reason many types of bread are made entirely or partially with durum wheat.
 The most highly regarded breads are Pane di Altamura, Pane di Laterza and Pane di Monte Sant'Angelo.
 Pane di Altamura was granted Protected Designation of Origin (PDO) status in the European Union (EU) and is made entirely with durum wheat flour, just like Pane di Laterza.
 Pane di Monte Sant'Angelo stands out because it is traditionally made with only common wheat flour.

 Frisella is a bread with a long shelf life, making it a suitable alternative to fresh bread.
 It has a toroidal shape with a hole in the center, which facilitated stringing them together for storage and transport.
 The dough is made with either wheat, durum or barley flour.
 After a first stage of baking in the oven, the friselle is cut horizontally and then baked in the oven again until they are completely dry.
 Before consumption the friselle is soaked in water until it is still crisp but not mushy.
 It is then eaten with a variety of toppings.

 Instead of disposing of stale bread, Apulians have invented many dishes to make it palatable.
 Cialledda, also called aquasale, is one of these.
 After soaking bread in water to soften it, it is combined with tomatoes, olive oil and salt.
 The dish pancotto is similar, but more elaborate with more ingredients.
 Stale bread is also used to make dry breadcrumbs which can be used a garnish for several dishes.